-- Heat the heavy cream in the microwave until scalding hot.
-Pour the cream over the chopped white chocolate.
+- Heat 4 oz heavy cream in the microwave until scalding hot.
+Pour the cream over 10 oz white chocolate.
 Do not stir!

 - While the ganache is melting, defrost the 2 ½ oz frozen raspberries in the microwave just until softened.
 Place a sieve over the ganache.
 Place the defrosted raspberries into the sieve.
 Press the raspberries with a silicone spatula so they release their juice into the ganache, leaving the seeds in the sieve.
 Gently stir the ganache until completely combined.

-- If there are still bits of unmelted white chocolate, remove 1/2 cup of ganache and heat it in the microwave for 30 seconds.
+- If there are still bits of unmelted white chocolate, remove ½ cup of ganache and heat it in the microwave for 30 seconds.
 Add the warmed ganache back to the bowl and stir until all the white chocolate is melted.
 Set the ganache aside at room temperature to cool until the brownies are ready to frost.

 Finish the brownies.

 - Use the parchment paper to lift the brownies out of the pan onto a cutting board.
 Peel off the paper.

 - Whip the cooled ganache until it is light and airy but still soft enough to spread.
 Immediately spread the ganache onto the brownies and allow to set completely before cutting (see note).